 Owning a pet parrot can be a rewarding experience.
 Parrots have long lifespans, are fun to watch, and are easy to maintain.
 These aspects make them great companions.
 However, one common problem that they face is feather loss.
 Feather loss can be a terrifying experience for inexperienced owners, and it’s not always easy to find the root cause.
 If you notice feather loss in your bird, keep reading while we look at several explanations for this phenomenon so you can help keep your bird strong and healthy.

-Reasons For Feather Loss
+The 6 Reasons For Feather Loss in Parrots

 Molting is the most common cause of feather loss in parrots because it happens naturally.
 Once or twice per year, your parrot will need to shed its worn feathers and replace them with new ones.
 Molting will leave plenty of feathers on the floor of the cage and will also cause some birds to preen more frequently, making it look like your pet is pulling out its feathers.
 In reality, it’s straightening the feathers so they perform better.

 Poor nutrition is a serious problem that can cause feather loss in your bird.
 Without proper nutrition, the molting process will not go smoothly, which can create quite a bit of stress for your parrot.
 Poor nutrition can also rob the body of what it needs to create strong feathers, which will cause them to be thin and fragile.
 These fragile feathers will fall out easily, resulting in significant feather loss.
 A well-balanced diet with seeds, fruits, vegetables, and commercial pellets will provide your pet with the proper nutrition.

 Feather plucking is when your bird starts to pull out its feathers instead of preening and cleaning them.
 It often starts due to stress from poor nutrition, a noisy environment, difficulty molting, and more.
 Feather plucking can result in large bald patches on your bird, so it’s important to take it to the vet as soon as possible to see about a remedy.